Acer diabolicum: Cultivation and uses

 Seeds from the purplish-red flowered purpurascens variety or form of Acer diabolicum were sent to botanical gardens in Britain and the United States in the late 1800s and early 1900s.
 As a consequence, the more common pinkish-red flowered form is still difficult to obtain from commercial nurseries.
 In springtime, the emerging foliage and male flowers are reddish and rather striking, especially on the purpurascens form.
 In the US it makes a sturdy tree, and it does best in USDA Plant Hardiness Zones 6a to 8b.
 In Zone 5 it will probably need to be planted on a south slope or otherwise protected place.
-Its wide growth form largely precludes it from being planted on street parkways, but the fact that it, unlike most maples, has male and female individuals it makes it useful to plant males in landscape and garden applications where seedlings are not desired.
+Its broad growth form largely precludes it from being planted on street parkways, but the fact that it, unlike most maples, has male and female individuals it makes it useful to plant males in landscape and garden applications where seedlings are not desired.
 The flowers attract pollinators.

 In Japan it is planted as an ornamental, and its timber was used like other maples.
 In its large leaves and its growth form it is similar in landscape application to the sycamore (Acer pseudoplatanus).
 The similarity to the sycamore and its rather ordinary yellow to orange fall foliage have discouraged its widespread adoption as an ornamental outside Japan.